Faculty

 What will my teaching responsibilities be?

-Each faculty member is responsible for leading two classes (Focus Area and General Studies) and co-leading a third (Seminar).
+Each faculty member is responsible for leading two classes (Focus Area and General Studies) and co-leading a third (Leadership Seminar).
 The Focus Area is a “major” area of study that explores a traditional subject (Math, Science, Creative Writing, Social Studies, etc.) in often non-traditional ways.
 Scholars select their Focus Areas.
-Exact schedules vary by campus, but each Focus Area meets about five times per week for a total of around eleven hours.
+Exact schedules vary by campus, but each Focus Area meets about five times per week for a total of around 12 hours.

-Every faculty member co-leads a Seminar with a GSP Resident Advisor (usually a college student).
-During Seminar, the students from a General Studies class participate in a highly interactive, confidential discussion of their personal beliefs about and reactions to a wide range of issues.
-Seminar does not ask scholars to question their beliefs; rather, it challenges them to understand why they believe what they do and why others’ beliefs might differ from their own.
-Each seminar meets twice per week for approximately three hours total.
+Every faculty member co-leads a Leadership Seminar with a GSP Resident Advisor (a college student).
+During Leadership Seminar, the students from a General Studies class participate in a highly interactive discussion of their personal beliefs about and reactions to a wide range of issues.
+Leadership Seminar does not ask scholars to question their beliefs; rather, it challenges them to understand why they believe what they do and why others’ beliefs might differ from their own.
+Each leadership seminar meets twice per week for approximately three hours total.

 What resources are available to faculty members?